Scott Robinson and Charlene Mitchell: Reception and impact

 The couple were hugely popular with Neighbours fans in both Australian and the United Kingdom, helping the show to gain high ratings after an initial rocky start.
 Melissa Field of TV Week said their "teenage love story captured hearts across the world" and she noted that viewers in Australia and the UK "couldn't get enough of their wholesome love".
+Eleanor Sprawson and Robert Fidgeon of the Herald Sun included Scott and Charlene in their list of the Top 50 TV characters.
+They stated "Acid-wash jeans and mullet cut did not stop Neighbours feisty mechanic-next-door from winning Scott's heart in the definitive soapie love match of the '80s."

 Scott and Charlene have been named one of television's best couples by a number of media outlets.
 Keith Shar of Stuff.co.nz called Scott and Charlene "the show's most famous couple".
 A reporter for The Daily Telegraph branded them "a supercouple and a bit of a Romeo and Juliet as their two families had an ongoing feud."
 Heart Radio placed them at number one on their list of Iconic TV Soap Couples, saying "Everyone's favourite teenage sweethearts had us rooting for them throughout their time together in the Australian soap.
 Heartthrob Scott Robinson and the gorgeous Charlene Mitchell go through their fair share of teething problems as any young couple do, but go on to get hitched and going on to having two kids together."

 Writing for BBC Online, Fraser McAlpine included Scott and Charlene in his feature on 30 years of much-loved TV couples, written shortly after Minogue and Donovan sang their duet "Especially for You" at 2018 Radio 2 Live in Hyde Park.
 McAlpine called them "one of television's most iconic romantic pairings".
 He also wrote: "They were too young to handle their feelings, the archetypal teenage couple who found it hard to control the avalanche of emotions they were exposed to.
 Scott had to fend off pressure from his family to put his education first, while Charlene was a trainee mechanic with a short fuse and very little patience.
 Their arguments were frequent, the bickering constant, but through it all they formed a lasting bond."